code-snipes/fls-wsl-siteconnect/README.md

 $ npm install pg
 ```

-We are now ready to go with the WSL Distribution!
+We are ready to go with the WSL Distribution now!

 # Docker Container